25 Brexit need-to-knows

 Firms that are authorised in European Economic Area countries can offer most of their services in the UK under a system known as 'passporting' – where one EU member state can provide services to customers in other member states without having to get direct authorisation in the other states.

 It means that banks such as RCI Bank and Fidor Bank – regulated by the French and German regulators – are able to offer savings accounts to UK customers.
-Whether there's a Brexit deal or not, the Government proposes a 'Temporary Permissions Regime' after Brexit that will allow firms already in the UK to continue to operate for three years.
+Whether there's a Brexit deal or not, the Government has proposed a 'Temporary Permissions Regime' after Brexit that will allow firms already in the UK to continue to operate for three years.

 In the meantime, some EU-regulated banks are applying for UK licences.
 RCI Bank for example told us it was in the process of obtaining a full UK banking licence, and says once it does this, protection will change from being provided by the French protection scheme scheme to the UK Financial Services Compensation Scheme.